 - 21.1 Incorrect lifting of loads at work or trying to lift loads that are too heavy can cause significant injuries that result in pain and suffering and time off work.
-The school has an obligation to avoid where possible the need for manual handling activities at work, or where this cannot be avoided, then to take action to reduce to the lowest level the likelihood of injury occurring. - 21.2 Staff likewise should not to attempt to move loads that are too heavy or too awkward for them to carry safely. - 21.3 It is essential that all staff observe the following basic procedures when lifting or carrying items in the work place. - Never over reach, stretch, or stoop when lifting or moving a load - Always ask for assistance if they feel the load is too heavy or too awkward for them to manage on your own. - 21.4 If pupils are required to carry out manual handling tasks, staff must give particular attention to the age, sex and physical ability of the pupil.
-In addition they must consider the loads that are to be moved, the environment in which they are to be moved and the location to which they are to be taken.
-The activity is to be controlled and no pupil is to be put at risk of physical harm from undertaking the task. - 21.5 Details on the necessity of conducting risk assessments for manual handling, and guidance documents are contained in Appendix 14.
+The school has an obligation to avoid where possible the need for manual handling activities at work, or where this cannot be avoided, then to take action to reduce to the lowest level the likelihood of injury occurring. - 21.2 Staff likewise should not attempt to move loads that are too heavy or too awkward for them to carry safely. - 21.3 It is essential that only those staff who have completed the Educare Online Moving and Handling training move loads that are deemed heavy or awkward. - 21.4 If pupils are required to carry out manual handling tasks, staff must give particular attention to the age, sex and physical ability of the pupil.
+In addition, they must consider the loads that are to be moved, the environment in which they are to be moved and the location to which they are to be taken.
+The activity should be overseen by a member of staff who has completed the Moving and Handling training.
+The activity is to be

+- controlled and no pupil is to be put at risk of physical harm from undertaking the task. - 21.5 Details on the necessity of conducting risk assessments for manual handling, and guidance documents are contained in Appendix 14.